shoutem/redux-composers/README.md

 #### `mapReducers(keySelector, reducer)`
 MapReducers is composer that enables applying reducer on substate that is selected based on key.
 Key is selected from action based on keySelector.
-If key doesn't exists in state then `undefined` is passed to reducer as state argument and newly produced results from reducer is saved in new state under key.
+If key doesn't exists in state then `undefined` is passed to reducer as state argument and newly produced result from reducer is saved in the state under the reducer's key.
 MapReducers can be used when you have need for multiple instances of state, but you want to apply changes only on instance with same key as key in action.
 Uses map as data structure.
 ###### Arguments
 `keySelector` (*Function|String*): It can be a function or string.
 Function should be defines as `keySelector(action)` where function returns key extracted from `action`.
 You can also pass string which defines path to property in `action`.